 Complete this course successfully and you’ll be an honours graduate authorised to work with early years children in the UK.
-We've designed our course around sector requirements such as the Common Core of Knowledge and Skills for the UK Early Years Workforce.
+We've designed this course at University Centre West Anglia around sector requirements such as the Common Core of Knowledge and Skills for the UK Early Years Workforce.

-Year two will train you in professional practice aspects such as safeguarding, learning support and factoring in diversity.
+You will train in professional practice aspects such as safeguarding, learning support and factoring in diversity.
 This will give you a sound knowledge of the workplace, including the approaches and regulations that exist internationally.

 In your third year the focus will be on cultural and societal issues such as children’s rights and interdisciplinary topics.
 You’ll propose and complete a research-based major project on a topic of your choice.